The Allergy and Health Test Clinic – Terms and Conditions

 1.1 In the Terms and Conditions the following definitions apply:

-“Company” means the Allergy and Health Test Clinic, part of Kate Knowler Nutrition.
+“Company” means the Allergy and Health Test Clinic, in London this is part of Kate Knowler Nutrition Limited, and in Berkshire this is owned and run by Katherine Bradfield.

 “Client” means any person that has completed and submitted the online registration form (the “Registration Form”) at www.allergytest-london.co.uk and which registration has been accepted by the Company.